ryelle/grainy-gradients/readme.txt

 == Screenshots ==

-1. The default Grainy Gradient block, using the default grain.
+1. The default Grainy Gradient block, using the default grain variation.
 2. A Grainy Gradient block with the horizontal grain variation.
 3. A Grainy Gradient block with the vertical grain variation.
 4. A Grainy Gradient block with the blobby grain variation.